KINGTUT10101/TuxRedux/README.md

 > **NOTE: This project is still in early development and is currently not functional.
 It will be developed over time as I finish up Just Another Sand Game v1.0**

-An immediate-mode UI system for LOVE2D inspired by [SUIT](https://github.com/vrld/suit).
+Tux Redux is an immediate-mode UI system for LOVE2D inspired by [SUIT](https://github.com/vrld/suit).
+It is a continuation of my original extension to SUIT called [Tux](https://github.com/KINGTUT10101/tux/tree/master).

 ### Project Goals